Non-Metric Space Library Manual: Terminology and Problem Formulation

 The queries can be answered either exactly, i.e., by returning a complete result set that does not contain erroneous elements, or, approximately, e.g., by finding only some answers.
 Thus, the methods are evaluated in terms of efficiency-effectiveness trade-offs rather than merely in terms of their efficiency.
 One common effectiveness metric is recall.
-In the case of the nearest neighbor search, it is computed as an average fraction of true neighbors returned by the method.
-If ground-truth judgements (produced by humans) are available, it is also possible to compute an accuracy of a \knn based classification (see \S~\ref{SectionEffect}).
+In the case of the nearest neighbor search, it is computed as an average fraction of true neighbors returned by the method with ties broken arbitrarily.